 3. Puerto Vallarta – bursting with natural charm

 Puerto Vallarta is a charming town with a city feel.
 Its beautiful backdrop of the Sierra Madre mountains facing the Pacific Ocean makes it a sight to behold.
 PV was originally a quiet fishing village in the 1960s but has expanded rapidly over time.

-Local food specialities include grilled red snapper marinated with roast peppers, garlic, and spices (Huachinango Sarandeado).
+Local food specialties include grilled red snapper marinated with roast peppers, garlic, and spices (Huachinango Sarandeado).

 There are also cultural ties, such as the actors Anjelica and Danny Huston, who live in remote Las Caletas beach and founded the Puerto Vallarta Film Festival.
 Also, Arnold Schwarzenegger filmed the jungle scenes for Predator in Mismaloya.